egor-baranov/Video-Sharing-Server/README.md

     // list of registered users data
   ],
   "videos": [
-    // list of uploaded videos data
+    // list of uploaded videos
   ]
 }
 ```